rafalp/Misago/dev-docs/plugins/hooks/get-post-feed-post-likes-data-hook.md

 # `get_post_feed_post_likes_data_hook`

-This hook allows plugins to replace or extend the logic used to create the context data used to render a post’s likes in the posts feed.
+This hook allows plugins to replace or extend the logic used to create the context data used to render a post's likes in the posts feed.

 ## Location